open-kitchen/open-kitchen/simulation/FDA_simulation.md

-**FDA Dispenser**
+**FDA Cup Transit**

-The overall workflow cycle of the FDA Dispenser component is explained in the next 5 points:
+The overall workflow cycle of the FDA Cup Transit component is explained in the next 5 points:

         1. The FDA Cup Transit will initialize in the `STANDBY` state, which will
             - Check if there is cup in the cup tower.